This post is mainly a reminder of some errors I have encountered with Git. Writting things down may help me avoid recurrent errors :)

 - show changes on a file before commit, before/after add

-shows diff of a file from the previous commit.git diff --cached file
+git diff fileshows diff of a file from the previous commit.git diff --cached fileafter add - show refs:

-- git clone submodules
+git show-ref - git clone submodules

-- update submodules: commit in submodule, push in submodule, commit in main repo, push in main repo. (not validated yet)
+git clone --recurse-submodules -j8 git://github.com/foo/bar.git - update submodules: commit in submodule, push in submodule, commit in main repo, push in main repo. (not validated yet)

-on top of the current branch.
+git push <remote_name> --delete <branch_name>deletes a remote branch.git branch -d/-D <branch_name>deletes a local branch.-Dforces the delete.git cherry-pick <commit>applys the changes introduced bycommiton top of the current branch.
 I used that a lot.
-Probably it is very bad…git config --global alias.co checkout
+Probably it is very bad…git config --global alias.co checkoutset a global git shorthand.

 (Background image credit: video)